JetBrains/kotlin-web-site/pages/docs/reference/building-mpp-with-gradle.md

                 implementation 'org.jetbrains.kotlin:kotlin-test-annotations-common'
             }
         }

+        // Default source set for JVM-specific sources and dependencies.
-        jvmMain {
+        // Alternatively, jvmMain { ... } would work as well:
+        jvm().compilations.main.defaultSourceSet {
             dependencies {
                 implementation 'org.jetbrains.kotlin:kotlin-stdlib-jdk8'
             }
         }
+        // JVM-specific tests and their dependencies:
-        jvmTest {
+        jvm().compilations.test.defaultSourceSet {
             dependencies {
                 implementation 'org.jetbrains.kotlin:kotlin-test'
                 implementation 'org.jetbrains.kotlin:kotlin-test-junit'
             }
         }

-        jsMain { /* ... */ }
+        js().compilations.main.defaultSourceSet  { /* ... */ }
-        jsTest { /* ... */ }
+        js().compilations.test.defaultSourceSet { /* ... */ }

-        mingwMain { /* ... */ }
+        mingwX64('mingw').compilations.main.defaultSourceSet { /* ... */ }
-        mingwTest { /* ... */ }
+        mingwX64('mingw').compilations.test.defaultSourceSet { /* ... */ }
     }
 }
 ```

 </div>

-These are the [default source set names](#default-project-layout) for the production and test sources for the targets configured above.
-The source
+These are the [default source set names](#default-project-layout) for the production and test sources for the targets
-sets `commonMain` and `commonTest` are included into production and test compilations, respectively, of all targets.
+configured above.
+The source sets `commonMain` and `commonTest` are included into production and test compilations, respectively, of all targets.
 Note that the dependencies for common source sets `commonMain` and `commonTest` are the common artifacts, and the
 platform libraries go to the source sets of the specific targets.

-The details on project structure and the DSL can be found in the following sections.

 ## Gradle Plugin

-To setup a multiplatform project from scratch in a Gradle project, first, apply the
+To setup a multiplatform project from scratch in a Gradle project, first apply the
 `kotlin-multiplatform` plugin to the project by adding the following to the
-`build.gradle` file:
+beginning of the `build.gradle` file:

 <div class="sample" markdown="1" theme="idea" mode='groovy'>